 Step 2.
 Additional Computer Hardware Needed

 Most paid insurance claims come in the form of an EOP (Explanation of Payment) mailed to your office.
 You should scan these paper documents into your computer, so it’s easier to store, find, and organize information.
 Since you will be receiving many EOPs with multiple pages daily, we suggest a high-speed scanner.
 Specifically, you may want to purchase a Fujitsu Scansnap scanner as they are fast and reliable.

 Next, you’ll want to connect two monitors to your computer.
 A dual-screen display saves a lot of time and aggravation when two applications or windows need to be open at the same time.
 For example, your EOPs can be on one monitor with the patient’s account on the other.
 No more opening and closing windows can add to your click-through rates.
 Be aware.
 Some computers may need special graphics cards installed so talk to your IT person to see what works for you.

 Step 3.
 Use Online Claims Management Services

 Another step to making “do-it-yourself” claims processing easy is to use a clearinghouse.
 This service will allow you to submit electronic claims which are processed faster by insurance companies compared to paper claims.
 By doing this, you’re able to retain complete control over your claims processes.
 Plus, you’re not paying thousands of dollars to someone else to have them do something that you can easily do yourself with nothing more than an Internet connection.

-Use a free Internet-based clearing house.
-There are several available, but we suggest either Freemedicalclaims.com or OfficeAlly.com.
-These clearinghouses will help you get paid faster and allow you to keep track claims throughout their payment process.
+Use an Internet-based clearinghouse.
+There are several available, but we suggest either OfficeAlly.com or Trizetto.com.
+These clearinghouses will help you get paid faster and allow you to keep track of claims throughout their payment process.